Grosserly/h/README.md

 ## TODO
 - Fix spacing for long strings sometimes becoming inaccurate
 - Fix text not showing up in FireFox
+- Fix text not spanning the whole page on iOS
+- Fix SVG having margins that shouldn't be there on iOS

 ---
 ## A _huge_ thank you to: